Srishti6125/AIRBNB/README.md

 ## 💡 Business Insights

-- Private rooms dominate low-to-mid price ranges with high review counts.
+- Private rooms are the most popular in lower to mid-price brackets with higher review numbers.
-- Entire apartments have high prices but lower average review engagement.
+- Entire apartments boast high costs, but the average number of reviews is less.
-- Most listings are available year-round, but some high-priced listings are under-utilized.
+- Listings are mostly available throughout the year, but some expensive ones are not listed often.
 - Monthly review spikes reveal seasonal trends (e.g., summer travel peaks).
 - Mismatched minimum night policies and prices reduce booking chances.